Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Used where real PNRs were unavailable, marked as **FN**.
 - **Sustainability & Circularity**: Emphasis on minimizing waste, using recyclable materials, and ensuring energy-efficient operations across the system.

 This table outlines the **Oil System** components in a clear, sustainable manner, focusing on improving engine reliability and meeting environmental standards.
-Let me know if further adjustments are required!

 ---